What does it take to start using ONEiO

 Communication can be SOAP, REST, FTP, FTPS, SFTP, email, etc. The communication is configured separately for inbound and outbound directions, so you can also use different protocols and transports for them.
 If you are using some other means, please let us know and we'll set it up for you.

-Communication can be configured to be push of pull.
-The preferred way always depend on the tool connected and the needed use case.
-With modern event based integrations (e.g. Incident or Change process integrations), the preferred way is that the connected tool sends a message to ONEiO when an update happens.
-That way we ensure all updates are relayed through the integration in a timely, realtime manner.
-For more data driven integrations and legacy systems (e.g. CMDB integrations), polling (pull) setup might be needed.
+Communication can be configured to be push or pull.
+The preferred way always depends on the tool connected and the needed use case.
+With modern event-based integrations (e.g. Incident or Change process integrations), the preferred way is that the connected tool sends a message to ONEiO when an update happens.
+That way we ensure all updates are relayed through the integration in a timely, real-time manner.
+For more data-driven integrations and legacy systems (e.g. CMDB integrations), polling (pull) setup might be needed.
 That is possible as well.

 There are many ways attachments can be handled.
 They can be included directly in the message, or the message can have information where the file can be downloaded.
 What ever the way is, let us know and we'll set it up for you.